spasztor/nix-games/README.md

 #### Introduction
 The purpose of this readme is to provide documentation for services, locations and whatever else that is useful for the server nix-minecraft.
+###### Note:
+No information regarding connecting to the vminstance will be found in this readme.
+Contact us for that kind of information.

 ---
 #### Packages being used: